 Felix is a restaurant that is located in the Peninsula Hotel in Hong Kong.
 It is a western fine dining restaurant that is the perfect place for important meetings and fancy dates.

-But every Sunday, they offer a special menu, which is their brunch menu.
+Every Sunday, however, they offer a special menu, which is their brunch menu.
 It is a semi-buffet style that runs from 11.30 AM to 3.30PM, and the last order an hour before that.

 There are plenty of stations that the guests can choose from.
-The main course has a wide selection, from seafood to seasonal main course selections and even a healthy option.
+The main course has a wide selection of dishes, from seafood to seasonal main course selections and even a healthy option.
 They even offer a delectable dessert for you to finish off your meal with.
 Their brunch menu will set you back for around HK$898 for an adult and HK$638 for a child.
-But for the quality that they offer, it is definitely money well spent.
+But for the quality that they offer, it is definitely money well spent in my opinion.

 Tsim Sha Tsui, Hong Kong